Rhonano/dreamtrue-ai-frontend/CLIENT_SECURITY_OVERVIEW.md

 # DreamTrue AI - Client Data Protection Overview

-## 🛡️ **Your Data is Protected by Enterprise-Grade Security**
+## **Your Data is Protected by Enterprise-Grade Security**

 DreamTrue AI implements a comprehensive security framework to ensure your confidential business data remains safe throughout our AI analysis process.
 Our security measures are designed to meet the highest industry standards and regulatory requirements.
+Google Cloud Platform (GCP) serves as our primary subprocessor, providing the underlying infrastructure and security services that power our data protection framework.

 ---

-## 🔐 **Core Security Measures**
+## **Core Security Measures**

 ### **1. TLS 1.3 Encryption for Data in Transit**
 - **Why Required**: Protects your data while it's being uploaded and transmitted